dbcook/cave-servo/README.md

 *  SERIAL_GPS_BAUD 9600
 *  SERIAL_C_BAUD_DEFAULT OFF

-Also go fix the OnStepX code to read the FIX signal on some aux port and get rid of the arbitrary 2-minute delay before setting the date/time in the software.
+Also I fixed the OnStepX code to look at the HDOP parameter in the messages and get rid of the arbitrary 2-minute delay before setting the date/time in the software.

 ### MaxPCB4 Assembly